Rothschild family: Conspiracy theories

 Over more than two centuries, the Rothschild family has frequently been the subject of conspiracy theories.
 These theories take differing forms, such as claiming that the family controls the world's wealth and financial institutions, or encouraged or discouraged wars between governments.
 Discussing this and similar views, the historian Niall Ferguson wrote:

 Without wars, nineteenth-century states would have little need to issue bonds.
 As we have seen, however, wars tended to hit the price of existing bonds by increasing the risk that a debtor state would fail to meet its interest payments in the event of defeat and losses of territory.
 By the middle of the 19th century, the Rothschilds had evolved from traders into fund managers, carefully tending to their own vast portfolio of government bonds.
 Now having made their money, they stood to lose more than they gained from conflict. ...
 The Rothschilds had decided the outcome of the Napoleonic Wars by putting their financial weight behind Britain.
 Now they would ... sit on the sidelines.

-While many conspiracy theories about the Rothschild family arise from antisemitic prejudice and various antisemitic tropes, most center around the family's financial affairs.
-(Note: Attributed to multiple sources:)
+Most conspiracy theories about the Rothschild family arise from antisemitic prejudice and various antisemitic tropes.
+(Note: Attributed to multiple sources:) Contemporary conspiracy theorist, David Icke, for instance, equates the hidden conspiracy purported to be revealed in the hoax The Protocols of the Elders of Zion with what he calls "Rothschild Zionists".